Delisting (Crypto) 2026: Master the Causes

 Can a delisted token be re-listed or traded elsewhere?

 A delisted token can be traded on decentralized exchanges (DEXs) or re-listed on centralized platforms if the project fixes its underlying security or compliance failures.
 Most ERC-20 tokens delisted from centralized exchanges retain trading capability on Uniswap, PancakeSwap, and Jupiter as long as community-provided liquidity pools exist.
-Relisting on Tier 1 exchanges requires resolving the original compliance failure, whether that means SEC settlement, MiCA compliance, or network upgrade completion.
+Relisting on a tier one exchange requires resolving the original failure, whether that is a regulatory settlement, MiCA authorisation, or completing a network upgrade.

 DEX decentralized exchange alternatives explains how to migrate from centralized exchanges to DEXs and navigate liquidity limitations.